-Works which will be hung in the galleries must normally be framed and wired so that they are ready for hanging on the library’s system.
+Works which will be hung in the galleries must normally be framed and wired so that they are ready for hanging on the library gallery rails.
 Works which will be displayed in the cases in Mary Elizabeth and Charles Bernard Rodning Gallery of Art on the third floor often do not need to be framed but may need to be matted or mounted on foam boards.
-Artists should consult with the Dean with respect to displaying free-standing works.
+Artists should consult with the Outreach & Communications Librarian with respect to displaying free-standing works.